Endava/cats/README.md

 The real power of CATS relies on running it in a non-blackbox mode also called context mode.
 Each Fuzzer has an expected HTTP response code based on the scenario under test and will also check if the response is matching the schema defined in the OpenAPI spec specific to that response code.
-This will allow you to tweak either your OpenAPI spec or service behaviour in order to create good quality APIs and documentation and also to avoid possible bugs.
+This will allow you to tweak either your OpenAPI spec or service behaviour in order to create good quality APIs and documentation and also to avoid possible serious bugs.

-Running CATS in context mode usually implies providing it a [--refData](#reference-data-file) file with identifiers that are specific to the business logic like.
+Running CATS in context mode usually implies providing it a [--refData](#reference-data-file) file with resource identifiers specific to the business logic.
 CATS cannot create data on its own (yet), so it's important that any request field or query param that requires pre-existence of those entities/resources to be created in advance and added to the reference data file.

 `./cats.jar --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --refData=referenceData.yml`